Deceptive Sequential Decision-Making via Regularized Policy Optimization: Numerical Results

 \subsection{Deceptiveness}

-In this section, we evaluate the deceptiveness of the deceptive policy $\pi_d$ obtained by solving Optimization Problems~\ref{op:diversionary_optimization_problem},~\ref{op:targeted_optimization_problem}, or~\ref{op:modified_equivocal_optimization_problem} in adversarial settings.
+In this section, we evaluate the deceptiveness of the deceptive policy $\pi_d$ obtained by solving Optimization Problem~\ref{op:diversionary_optimization_problem},~\ref{op:targeted_optimization_problem}, or~\ref{op:modified_equivocal_optimization_problem} in adversarial settings.
 In the context of MTD and IRL, the adversary infers that the agent with the maximum $L^i$ value is the real agent.
-Figure~\ref{fig:opre_deceptiveness} shows the adversary's estimates using three different IRL algorithms: AL, MaxEnt IRL, and Deep IRL.
+To measure the results of deception, we define the adversary's utility under deception.
+After calculating~$L^i$ based on the estimated rewards, the adversary attacks the agent that has the maximum value of~$L^i$.
+As a result, the adversary gets utility $1$ if it attacked the true target, gets utility $-1$ if attacked the ``target decoy agent" we selected, and gets utility $0$ otherwise.
+In Table~\ref{tab:diversionary},~\ref{tab:targeted}, and~\ref{tab:equivocal}, we evaluate this utility of the adversary after 100 runs with different values of the parameter~$\beta$.
+In Figure~\ref{fig:diversionary},~\ref{fig:targeted} and~\ref{fig:equivocal}, we show the adversary's estimates of~$L^i$'s using three different IRL algorithms: AL, MaxEnt IRL, and Deep IRL.